Magdalene (album)

-Magdalene is the second studio album by English singer-songwriter FKA Twigs.
-Released on 8 November, 2019, by Young Turks, it is her first project since her EP M3LL155X (2015), and first full-length record since LP1 (2014).
+Magdalene (stylised in all caps) is the second studio album by English singer-songwriter FKA Twigs.
+Released on 8 November 2019, by Young Turks, it is her first project since her EP M3LL155X (2015), and first full-length record since LP1 (2014).
 The album features a sole guest appearance from American rapper Future.
 FKA Twigs produced the album herself, with a wide range of co-producers including Nicolas Jaar, Koreless, Daniel Lopatin, Skrillex, Benny Blanco, Michael Uzowuru and Noah Goldstein, who also served as executive producer alongside Twigs.

 The singles "Cellophane", "Holy Terrain", "Home with You", and "Sad Day" were released on 24 April, 9 September, 7 October, and 4 November, respectively.
 The album was supported by the Magdalene Tour.

 Background

 On 9 September 2019, FKA Twigs announced that her second studio album Magdalene would be released on 25 October; the album preorder and track listing were made available the same day.
 The album cover was designed by English artist Matthew Stone.

 Barnett wrote in a press release announcing her second studio album:

 I never thought heartbreak could be so all-encompassing.
 I never thought that my body could stop working to the point that I couldn't express myself physically in the ways that I have always loved and found so much solace.
 I have always practiced my way into being the best I could be, but I couldn't do that this time, I was left with no option but to tear every process down.
 But the process of making this album has allowed me for the first time, and in the most real way, to find compassion when I have been at my most ungraceful, confused and fractured.
 I stopped judging myself and at that moment found hope in Magdalene.
 To her I am forever grateful.

 The album was inspired by her 2017 breakup with actor Robert Pattinson.